 A solar panel assembly plant has just been set up in Burkina Faso.
 Located in the capital Ouagadougou, the facility has a production capacity of 30 MW of solar panels per year, i.e. 200 solar panels manufactured every day.
 This project is initiated by El hadj Moussa Koanda.
 This economic operator has invested more than 3 billion CFA francs (nearly 5 million euros).

 Named “Faso Energy”, the plant was inaugurated on September 22, 2020 by the Burkinabe Prime Minister Christophe Joseph Marie Dabiré.
 According to this official, the facility will promote the acquisition of solar energy equipment by the population, thus reducing the need to increase the rate of access to electricity in Burkina Faso.
-According to the World Bank’s 2018 report, 62.3% of the Burkinabe population has access to electricity in the country.
+According to the World Bank’s 2018 report, 62.3% of the Burkinabe urban population, but only 14,4 % of total population, has access to electricity in the country.

 In addition, the company’s operations will require a large local workforce.
 “This means 170 direct jobs and 2,000 indirect jobs,” says El hadj Moussa Koanda, the project promoter.